modelica/ModelicaConference2021/proceedings/authors/AdrienGuironnet.md

 <td><pre>
 @InProceedings{modelica.org:Nuschke:2021,
-  title = {Implementation and Validation of the Generic WECC Photovoltaics and Wind Turbine Generator Models in Modelica}, author = {Maria Nuschke and Sören Lohr and Adrien Guironnet and Marianne Saugier}, pages = {633--642}, doi = {10.3384/ecp21181633}, booktitle = {Proceedings of the 14th International Modelica Conference},
+  title = {Implementation and Validation of the Generic WECC Photovoltaics and Wind Turbine Generator Models in Modelica}, author = {Maria Nuschke and S\&quot;oren Lohr and Adrien Guironnet and Marianne Saugier}, pages = {633--642}, doi = {10.3384/ecp21181633}, booktitle = {Proceedings of the 14th International Modelica Conference},